Teeth Whitening FAQ | Questions Answered By Lakewood Dentist Scott Greenhalgh!

 One thing that many people are unaware of is that saliva will inactivate the bleach.
 Part of the preparation of our in-office treatment is to dry the teeth before applying the whitening gel.
 If you are using a home kit, be sure to dry your teeth before you insert each tray.
 The best trays will make a seal at their edge to keep bleaching gel and saliva separate.

 Stains caused by food and drink are organic and respond well to the action of oxygen.
 Stains caused by too much fluoride or some of the antibiotics are inorganic and do not respond well to the oxygen.
-However, they do respond to the Deep Bleaching™ procedure we offer.

 How long will my teeth stay white?